| ICE.TCP Troubleshooting Guide

 installed on your PC.
 DOS users must use Jriver's proprietary TCP/IP stack Dejatnt.

+Windows 95 users must use Microsoft's TCP/IP stack.
 If you are using Windows for Workgroups, J. River technical support recommends you use

 the Microsoft Winsock.
 Windows for Workgroups users may want to consult the installation